-Our user did not replace parts this often.
+Our user did not replace parts as often as the manufacturer recommended.
 I know that when I was pumping with my first daughter, I also did not replace parts.
 With my second daughter, I kept getting emails to replace my parts for free, so I replaced my plastic parts 2 or 3 times during the course of less than a year.

 Our reviewer noted that the bags fit nicely in her freezer, and if she had to store the milk in jars or containers, she would have run out of room.

 The Willow Pump has a new Generation 3 Version with some exciting updates.

 This New Generation 3 Willow Pump is designed to give the user greater control, more comfort, and help her get more milk!
 This pump uses a softer, slower pumping rhythm to give the user more comfort.
 The Smart Suction technology adjusts to the user’s preferences in order to increase output automatically.
 There is also a new app for Generation 3 with step-by-step onboarding and personalized pumping tips.
-A new app for Androids came out in March 2020.
+A new app for Android came out in March 2020.

 Is The Willow Pump Worth the Cost?

 Our reviewer really likes her Second Generation Willow Pump.
 She said she has heard people say they don’t get as much milk from the suction, but notes it is important to have a tight shirt or bra to hold the cups against your chest.
 Using a nursing bra or nursing tank worked well for her while pumping.

 She has recommended The Willow Pump to friends and thinks it’s worth the cost if it would suit you and make your life a little easier.
 She also bought hers at a discounted rate on Black Friday (Willow Pump does go on sale from time to time, so it’s worth checking.
 She also was able to use her Health Savings Account to pay for the Willow Pump.
 It’s also worth noting that Willow Pump (during the time of COVID) is offering $50 off for teachers, first responders, healthcare providers, and military.